 Follow Addidici on twitter for daily OBIEE news and updates.

-Join the LinkedIn group for daily OBIEE discussions, news and updates.
+Join the Oracle Business Intelligence LinkedIn group for the latest OBIEE discussions, news and updates.

 The 188.8.131.52 Oracle WebCenter Content User Interface

 and Larry Ellison: “throw a switch and everything runs faster”